 Beautiful children's book on death

 Legal information is not legal advice.
 I am not a lawyer.
-I am still in the early stages of navigating the obstacles facing Arkansas families wishing to care for their own dead.
+There are still many obstacles facing Arkansas families wishing to care for their own dead.
 I have done my best to provide the most accurate answers to the most common questions.
-As I begin work with Arkansas families and encounter new situations, I will update /modify answers as needed.
+I will update /modify answers as needed.
 If you encounter information that you believe to be incorrect, please notify me so I may research the issue.
 THANK YOU FOR YOUR SUPPORT!